Monday, October 19, 2009

 The Pinehurst Inn

 Nancy and Steve are a dynamic couple, juggling fruit salads and french toast, with deeper missions and goals.
-A main priority for them is offering a setting, where people can relax.
+A main priority for them is offering a setting where people can relax.
 What a concept!
 It's bigger than you think.
 They realize the importance of relaxing; taking the time to reconnect with oneself, each other, and taking the time to listen, to breathe, to come to life again.
 Another mission is an environmental/ sustainability mission; living on this earth as lightly as possible.

 Please take time to learn about the Pinehurst Inn and Nancy and Steve in their following StoryPortrait's!